zmckinnon/zmckinnon/README.md

 ## How to Contact Me

-For quick questions, hit me up on Slack and I will likely get back to you ASAP.
+For quick questions, hit me up on Discord(ZachMac#6959) and I will likely get back to you ASAP.
 If a longer discussion is warranted, put something on my calendar and I prefer a video conference or to grab a coffee or go for a walk.

 ## Preferred Working Style